darkfire000/gsc-rust/README.md

 ### Considerations
 1. Dedicated servers require a *decent* amount of computing power.
 If your machine doesn't meet the requirements for running a dedicated server, don't even try it; you may lock up and or crash your computer.

-2. Docker is largely designed for head-less automation.
-As such, if you launch a dedicated server and then close the window or lose track of it, you may forget that you have a dedicated server running in the background.
+2. Docker is largely designed for head-less operation.
+As such, if you launch a dedicated server and then close the window or lose track of it, you may forget that you have a dedicated server running & eating up resources in the background.

 3. Docker images tend to be large.
-The resulting image for the dedicated server could (probably) be larger than 1gb.
+The resulting image for the dedicated server could (probably) be larger than 2gb.

 4. Docker containers are generally designed to be ephemeral.
 Don't store anything such as important player or configuration data in your container.

-5. If you are running Linux, make sure you have a new-ish kernel.
-Docker tends to take advantage and in some cases depend on features only available in more recent kernels.
+5. The following platforms are <a href="https://docs.docker.com/engine/installation/#server">officially supported</a>.
+Windows 10 Professional

 ### Building & Running The Server
-Once you've got the dependencies installed, you'll want to clone or download this repository.
+Once you've Docker-Compose installed, you'll want to clone or download this repository.
 After you've done that, open a terminal window, navigate to repository directory, and run:

 ``docker-compose up``